-Your best bet is a pair of glasses with prominent edges that accentuate the upper third of the face, such as a noticeable upper edge with a colour gradient or wider frames.
-This way the wearer's narrow temples appear wider, evening out their facial features.
+Your best bet is a pair of glasses with prominent edges that accentuate the upper third of the face, such as a noticeable upper edge with a color gradient or wider frames.
+This way the wearer’s narrow temples appear wider, evening out their facial features.
 Frames with temples that are positioned as far up as possible achieve the same effect.
 For a trapezoid-shaped face, cat eye and butterfly glasses, semi- and full-rim glasses with a prominent upper edge are the way to go.

 As with all recommendations, keep the following in mind when looking for the right pair of frames: the exception proves the rule.